Appropriate Workplace Conduct

 Monitoring supplies

 One of the best ways to monitor the supplies is through regular checklists outlining the number of supplies that have been used.
 The checklist should stipulate the minimum of each supply to indicate when it needs to be replenished.
 It is also important to ensure medications that have been bought in larger quantities have their dates checked before they are used to ensure they have not expired, and if so, they are correctly disposed of and replenished immediately.
 If a medication supply is low on stock and within the stipulated use-by date, this medication should be used before opening new stock.
-An easy way to ensure this is used first before expiration is to store the medication at the front of the place of storage- and apply first in first out and last in last out where possible.
+An easy way to ensure this is used first before expiration is to store the medication at the front of the place of storage- and apply first in, first out, and last in, last out where possible.

 Stocking up methods

-Some clinics may use paper systems where they record their supplies on a checklist that is accessible to all staff.
+Some clinics may use paper systems to record their supplies on a checklist that is accessible to all staff.
 When staff notice supply is running low, they will be required to fill out the checklist and submit it to management to place a supply order.
 With technology evolving, computer-generated checklists and orders are more than likely common practice within most clinics.

 A roster is generally a list or plan of hours to be worked by each employee on any given day.
 Rosters exist to ensure an appropriate number of employees will be available for the duration of an organisation's trading hours.
 Rosters are generally produced by senior staff members or management in consultation with employees.
 It is in the best interest of management to ensure a healthy work-life balance can be maintained around an employee's work hours.
 Clear and detailed rosters ensure there is no confusion, and all employees will be present for their shifts.
 Rosters may also detail an employee's total number of hours for the period indicated.
-The roster must follow the requirements of the Animal care and Veterinary services award.
+The roster must follow the requirements of the Animal Care and Veterinary Services award.

 Example